Friday, December 30, 2016

 Finally, when another German air-attack approaches, only Blackhawk is able to summon the gumption to get into a plane and meet the enemy.
 His plane crashes into one of the German crafts, and the other heroes, enraged by his apparent death, are mobilized to charge into their planes and handily defeat the enemy.

 Blackhawk, however, has not died-- though the story doesn't trouble to explain just how he survived a mid-air crash.
-He's evidently sussed out, on some dim psychological level, that she's the seed of his men's ennervation, though there's no attempt to portray her as a literal spirit, demon, etc. In a last act of quasi-chivalry, Blackhawk prevents Chop-Chop from killing the native girl.
+He's evidently sussed out, on some dim psychological level, that Tondeleyo is the seed of his men's ennervation, even though there's no attempt to portray her as a literal spirit, demon, etc. In a last act of quasi-chivalry, Blackhawk prevents Chop-Chop from killing the native girl.
 However, as she flees male wrath, she's apparently killed by one of the crashing German planes, very indirectly avenging her murder of Oberst.
 The story ends with Blackhawk musing, "She was evil-- who can say when evil really dies?"
-Earlier Blackhawk intuits some deeper aspect of her nature-- as witness his unusual idea that he's met her somewhere before-- he's apparently realized that she was either a spirit or a mortal possessed by such a spirit-- but Woolfolk's story gains considerable symbolic amplitude by refusing to put a name to her nature, and thus transcends the narrow racism of WHITE CARGO.
+Earlier Blackhawk intuits some deeper aspect of her nature-- as witness his unusual idea that he's met her somewhere before-- so he's apparently realized that she was either a spirit or a mortal possessed by such a spirit.
+In any case Woolfolk's story gains considerable symbolic amplitude by refusing to put a name to her nature, and thus transcends the narrow racism of WHITE CARGO.

 The entire story, with all of the meticulous Reed Crandall art, can be read here.